Fast convergence of a Federated Expectation-Maximization Algorithm: Proofs for Section

-These events are considered \textit{good} because we will show them to be high-probability events that control the magnitude of $T_k$.
-Let $G_k = G_{k,1}\cap G_{k,2}\cap G_3$ be the intersection of the three \textit{good} events.
-We will compute $T_{k,1}$ and $T_{k,2}$ by conditioning on these events.
+Recall $T_{k,1}$ and $T_{k,2}$ as defined in~\eqref{eq:t_k}.
+We partition each of these terms by the $\{G_{k, l}\}_{l=1}^3$ sets as defined earlier.
 To avoid repetition, we will only show the bounding argument for $T_{k,1}$, the same methodology applies for $T_{k,2}$ and results in a bound of the same order.